 In addition to the current immunotherapy study, Maris also co-authored a second study in the same issue of the journal, reporting on a separate COG phase 3 clinical trial of intermediate-risk neuroblastoma.
 The corresponding author was Katherine K. Matthay, M.D., of the University of California, San Francisco.
 That study found that physicians could substantially reduce the dose and duration of chemotherapy used for neuroblastoma, and still achieve very high survival rates of 98 percent among children receiving the treatment.
 The benefits of lower doses include better quality of life, reduced costs, and an expected reduction in late effects of chemotherapy, which may occur years after treatment.

 "Together, these studies report important advances in care for children with this challenging cancer," said Maris.
 "We will continue to investigate treatments to further refine the standard of care."

 Grants from the National Institutes of Health and the Food and Drug Administration supported the immunotherapy study.
 Grants from the National Cancer Institute, part of the National Institutes of Health, supported the study of intermediate-risk neuroblastoma.
 Both studies were conducted through the Children's Oncology Group.

 "Anti-GD2 Antibody with GM-CSF, Interleukin-2 and Isotretinoin for Neuroblastoma," and "Outcome after Reduced Chemotherapy for Intermediate Risk Neuroblastoma," New England Journal of Medicine, Sept.
 30, 2010.

-* News Release by The Children's Hospital of Philadelphia: Disabled World makes no warranties or representations in connection therewith.
+*News Release by The Children's Hospital of Philadelphia: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.